Springer Farm (Uniontown, Pennsylvania)

-The Springer Farm is an historic, American home and farm complex that is located in North Union Township, Fayette County, Pennsylvania.
+The Springer Farm is an historic home and farm complex that is located in North Union Township, Fayette County, Pennsylvania, United States.

 It was added to the National Register of Historic Places in 1982.

 History and architectural features

 Contributing buildings on this historic property are the brick farmhouse, a brick spring house/smokehouse, and a frame barn.
 The house was built circa 1817 and is a 2 1/2-story, fourteen-room, rectangular building that sits on a rubble stone foundation.
 It measures 65 feet by 35.6 feet and has a center hall plan.

-It was added to the National Register of Historic Places in 1982.